marcaurele/acloudguru-aws-certified-solution-architect/PROFESSIONAL.md

 - Dashboard with compliance notifications.
 - Audit existing and future security groups in your VPCs.

+### AWS Network Firewall

+AWS Network Firewall provides active traffic flow inspection with real-time network and application layer protections against vulnerability exploits and brute force attacks.
+You can filter network traffic at the perimeter of your VPC using AWS Network Firewall.
+Network Firewall is a stateful, managed, network firewall and intrusion detection and prevention service.
+Rule groups in AWS Network Firewall provide detailed criteria for packet inspection and specify what to do when a packet matches the criteria.
+When Network Firewall finds a match between the criteria and a packet, the packet matches the rule group.
+Side note: AWS Network Firewall does not support deep packet inspection for encrypted traffic.
+As a work around, you can decrypt traffic using a NLB before sending it to the AWS Network Firewall endpoint.

 ### Aws Artifact

 AWS Artifact provides on-demand downloads of AWS security and compliance documents, such as AWS ISO certifications, Payment Card Industry (PCI), and Service Organization Control (SOC) reports.
 You can submit the security and compliance documents (also known as audit artifacts) to your auditors or regulators to demonstrate the security and compliance of the AWS infrastructure and services that you use.
 You can also use these documents as guidelines to evaluate your own cloud architecture and assess the effectiveness of your company's internal controls.